ms-laki/exam04/README.md

 Testing the program works
 1) cd into the microshell directory
 2) type this into the terminal: gcc microshell.c -o microshell
-3) type or copy & paste the two examples and check that the output is the same i.e.
+3) type or copy & paste each of the two examples into the terminal and check that the output is the same as the example i.e.
 ./microshell /bin/ls "|" /usr/bin/grep microshell ";" /bin/echo i love my microshell